asit-piri/doc-miner/README.md

-# Doc-Miner
+# Doc-Miner - Intelligent Document Assistant

-This project provides a Streamlit-based chatbot for uploading, processing, and querying multimodal documents.
-It integrates **ChromaDB** for vector storage, **OpenAI/Euri APIs** for embeddings and LLM responses, and optional **AWS S3** and **emailing features** for workflow automation.

-Doc Miner is an AI-powered intelligent document assistant that uses advanced natural language processing and document intelligence to help any document intensive professionals and patients interact with multimodal documents more efficiently.
+Doc Miner is an advanced AI-powered application designed to assist with multi-modal document analysis and intelligent chat interactions.
+It leverages large language models, document processing, and vector storage to provide insightful responses to user queries.

 ## Features

 - PDF document upload and processing
-- Intelligent document analysis using ChromaDB and OpenAI embeddings
-- Natural language querying of medical documents
-- S3 integration for document storage and retrieval
+- S3 integration for document storage
+- ChromaDB for efficient vector storage and retrieval
+- Intelligent chat interface powered by self-hosted language models
+- Medical analytics and insights generation
-- Email functionality for sending analysis reports and support tickets
+- Email reporting functionality
+- Support ticket creation

+## Technologies Used

+- Python 3.11
+- Streamlit for the web interface
+- OpenAI API for language model interactions
+- ChromaDB for vector storage
+- AWS S3 for document storage
-- Self-hosted LLM integration for enhanced privacy and customization
+- Docker for containerization
+- Various Python libraries including langchain, sentence-transformers, and more

+## Setup and Installation

+1. Clone the repository
+2. Install dependencies:

 ---